developedbyvijay/programming_assignments/WAP_BASIC_PROGRAMS.md

     Example:
     Input: Radius = 5
     Output: Perimeter = 31.42
-Certainly!
-Let's continue with more programming questions and examples:

 71. Write a program that checks if a given string is a valid URL.
     Example: